We consider this an almost complete guide because the shapes and forms of our favorite tobacco pipes are constantly evolving.

 In order to be considered a Lumberman, the pipe must have some form of a Billiard bowl, and then be given a shank that is one and a half to two times longer than the bowl is tall.
 According to G.L.
 Pease, to separate it from other pipes in the Canadian family, the Lumberman has an oval shaped shank and a saddle bit stem.
 Of course nowadays, there are so many different interpretations of the Lumberman, primarily by artisan pipe carvers, that the shape cannot always be counted on to meet that criteria.

-The Savinelli Ontario Natural 806 is a great example of a traditional Lumberman.
+These Lumberman pipes are a great example of a traditional Lumberman.

 The origin of the name “Lumberman” is controversial and there are many opinions that are valid, but not necessarily truthful.
 Our humble opinion is that the name is a play on the title of a woodworker.
 This makes sense because the shank is so long and oval shaped, which makes it look like a piece of lumber.
 Since this shape is crafted for the working man, it makes sense that it is called a Lumberman.